Lifearc/studies-endpoint-upload/README.md

 <br/><br/>
    ![alt text](https://www.howtogeek.com/wp-content/uploads/2019/04/x2019-04-17_12h32_07-2.png.pagespeed.gp+jp+jw+pj+ws+js+rj+rp+rw+ri+cp+md.ic.TOnKYPJvpu.png)

-1. Review if data is parsed correctly and approve.
+1. *Review* if data is parsed correctly and approve.

 1. Upload any other relevant associated files or notes.

-1. Complete & Countersign the experiment in *Studies* once finished with the submission to make it available to other Browser forms.
+1. *Complete & Countersign* the experiment in Studies once finished with the submission to make it available to other Browser forms.

    :warning: Different experimental runs must be submitted as separate *Studies* experiments instead of mashing submission up into one.

-:duck: You can remove the data by deleting the uploaded document.
+:duck: You can remove data by deleting the uploaded document.
 The data associated will get removed from the system too.

 ## :bulb: Template column description